ayeenp/rljclub.github.io/content/posts/three-dogmas-of-reinforcement-learning/index.md

 > **RL can be viewed as a microcosm of the whole AI problem.**

-But the RL today is like the following ☹️
+However, today's RL landscape is overly simplified,

 ![rl landscape](rl2.png#center)

-And these three dogmas are what shrink the landscape of RL.
+These three dogmas are responsible for narrowing the potential of RL,

 ![rl landscape](rl3.png#center)

-And argues we should consider getting rid of them.
+The authors propose that we consider moving beyond these dogmas,

 ![rl landscape](rl4.png#center)

-To restore back the true RL landscape.
+To reclaim the true landscape of RL,

 ![rl landscape](rl5.png#center)

 ## Background

-The author refer to the Thomas Kuhn book
+The authors reference Thomas Kuhn's book, "The Structure of Scientific Revolutions",

 ![The Structure of Scientific Revolution](book1.jpg#center)

-In which he distinguishes between two phases of scientific activity
+Kuhn distinguishes between two phases of scientific activity,

 ![scientific activity](science.png#center)

-- **Normal Science**, which is like puzzle-solving.
+- **Normal Science:** Resembling puzzle-solving.
-- **Revolutionary Phase**, which consists of a re-imagining of the basic values, methods, and commitments of the science that Kuhn collectively calls a "paradigm".
+- **Revolutionary Phase:** Involving a fundamental rethinking of the values, methods, and commitments of science, which Kuhn calls a "paradigm."

-The following is an example of previous paradigm shift in science.
+Here's an example of a previous paradigm shift in science:

 ![paradigm shift](science-example.png#center)

-And the author wants to investigate the paradigm shift needed in RL.
+The authors explore the paradigm shift needed in RL:

 ![rl paradigm shift](rl-paradigm-shift.png#center)